apache/trafficcontrol/docs/source/api/deliveryservices_regexes.rst

 		}
 	]}

 ..
-[1] If tenancy is used, then users (regardless of role) will only be able to see the routing regular expressions used by :term:`Delivery Service`\ s their tenant has permissions to see.
+[1] If tenancy is used, then users (regardless of role) will only be able to see the routing regular expressions used by :term:`Delivery Services` their tenant has permissions to see.